Virginia Cavaliers: Cross country

 The men's and women's cross country teams race at Panorama Farms, located six miles from Grounds at the University of Virginia.
 It was the site of the 2006 and 2007 ACC Cross Country Championships.
 The men's team dates back to 1954 when they placed 4th at the ACC championships.
 The women's team won the NCAA national championships in 1981 and 1982 and won the ACC championships in 1982 and in 2015.

 Golf

 Dixon Brooke won the NCAA Golf Championship in 1940.
 Several golfers have played professionally on the PGA Tour including James Driscoll, Ben Kohles, Steve Marino, and Denny McCarthy.
+Virginia made it to the national championship match in 2025, where they fell to Oklahoma State, 4–1.

+From the women's team, recent players on the LPGA Tour have included Brittany Altomare and Elizabeth Szokol.

 Wrestling

 The first University of Virginia head coach was Bobby Mainfort, back in 1921.
 Former Cavalier All-American Steve Garland has been the head wrestling coach at Virginia since the 2006–2007 season.
 Garland is the winner of the 2010 ACC Coach of the Year Award.
 In the 2009–2010 wrestling season Garland led the Cavaliers to 1st place in the ACC and a 15th-place finish at the NCAA championships.
 Virginia won its fifth ACC title in 2015.
 The wrestling team has produced four ACC runners-up during its program history.

 Thanks to an anonymous donation of $1.5 million, Memorial Gymnasium received a full renovation in 2005.